Run an execution client

 2. Start Geth

-Once you have geth installed, make sure to enable the JSON-RPC WebSocket interface when running geth, along with the options for creating an autheticated RPC endpoint:
+Once you have geth installed, make sure to enable the authenticated JSON-RPC interface when running geth:

 See the Getting started guide to set up Nethermind.

-Make sure to enable the JSON-RPC interface over WebSockets, and pass
+Make sure to enable the JSON-RPC interface and pass

 --JsonRpc.JwtSecretFile=/tmp/jwtsecret to select a JWT secret file location.